Zettersten/jquery.gracket.js/README.md

 jquery.gracket.js loves all browsers
 ------------------------------------

+This plugin has been looked at and tested on the following browsers...

 ![Gracket is supported in all browsers](http://eventespresso.com/wp-content/uploads/2010/07/Browser-Icons.png)

++ IE6/5 not tested
-+ IE6/5 not tested, *IE has minor issues with hover states.
++ IE has minor issues with hover states.

 Disclaimer
 ----------